ak47av/Portfolio_vue/content/work/lightupdress.md

 <div class="text" align="center">

 <p>
-  A friend of mine who is a fashion designer came to me asking to fit LED lights that changed color according to the ambient brightness level in the surroundings to her dress.
-And so I did it.
+  A friend of mine who is a fashion designer came to me with a request to fit LED lights that changed color according to the ambient brightness level in the surroundings to her dress.
+The LED glows blue when the brightness is high, and red when the brightness is low.
 </p>

 <b-card align="centre" style="max-width:40rem;">